its-dart/dart-tools-ts/README.md

 [Dart](https://dartai.com?nr=1) is Project Management powered by AI.

 `dart-tools` is the Dart TypeScript/JavaScript Library.
 It enables direct integration with Dart through TypeScript or JavaScript.
+It implements client functions to the [Dart Public API](https://app.dartai.com/api/v0/public/docs/).

 - [Installation](#installation)
 - [Usage](#usage)